Exasol R Package

 Install devtools

-You can install the R Package using devtools package.
-If devtools package is not installed, run the following command:
+The devtools package in R is used to install the Exasol R package.
+If the devtools package is not installed, run the following command in your R environment:

 install.packages("devtools")